beartype/beartype/README.rst

     Python is beneficial by default.

-    **Beartype is unopinionated.** That's because beartype `operates exclusively at the higher level of pure-Python callables <Versus Static Type Checkers_>`__ rather than the lower level of individual statements *inside* pure-Python callables.
+    **Beartype is unopinionated.** That's because beartype `operates exclusively at the higher level of pure-Python callables and classes <Versus Static Type Checkers_>`__ rather than the lower level of individual statements *inside* pure-Python callables and class.
 Unlike static type checkers, beartype can't be opinionated about things that no one should be.

 If none of the above *still* apply, still use beartype.
 It's `free as in beer and speech <gratis versus libre_>`__, `cost-free at installation-